aler9/raspberry-imu-viewer/README.md

 This tool is intended to:
 * provide a zero-dependencies, ready-to-use tool to test IMUs
-* provide a starting point for anyone wishing to explore the field of orientation estimation
+* provide a starting point to anyone wishing to explore the field of orientation estimation

 ## Build & launch